cn0047/stash/ed/p/README.md

 ## Internet Protocol Stack

-* Application
+* Application.
-* Transport
+* Transport.
-* Network (router)
+* Network (router).
-* Link (switch)
+* Link (switch).
-* Physical (hub)
+* Physical (hub).

 Hub - when node sends data to hub, hub replicates data on all other nodes (waste of bandwidth).
-Switch - has switch table between switch ports and network nodes MAC addresses.
+<br>Switch - has switch table between switch ports and network nodes MAC addresses.
-Router - passes packet from network to network, like bridge between private network and
+<br>Router - passes packet from network to network, like bridge between private network and
 public network of internet provider.
 A packet is typically forwarded from one router to another router through the networks that constitute an internetwork until it reaches its destination node.

 ## Firewall